 Iziko Slave Lodge information

-One of the oldest buildings in South Africa, dating back to 1660, the Slave Lodge has a fascinating history in itself.
-Until 1811 the building was home, if you could call it that, to as many as 1000 slaves, who lived in damp, insanitary, crowded conditions; up to 20% died each year.
+Until 1811 the building housed slaves in damp, insanitary, crowded conditions; up to 20% died each year.
 The slaves were bought and sold just around the corner on Spin St.